Hungary: Leaders slam migration, LGBTQ at 'family values' summit | DW | 23.09.2021

 Speakers at the two-day conference railed against migration and LGBTQ people, and called for Christian couples to have more children.

-Pence, a Republican who served under former President Donald Trump, urged governments to "put families first."
+Pence, a Republican who served under President Donald Trump, urged governments to "put families first."

 "We see a crisis that brings us here today, a crisis that strikes at the very heart of civilization itself.
 The erosion of the nuclear family, marked by declining marriage rates, rising divorce, widespread abortion and plummeting birthrates," he said.

-Pence said he wished that the conservative-majority Supreme Court in the US will soon overturn abortion rights in his home country.
+Pence said he wished that the conservative-majority Supreme Court in the US would soon overturn abortion rights.

-French polemicist Eric Zemmour, a possible challenger to French President Emmanuel Macron during next year's elections, praised Orban before the conference.
+French polemicist Eric Zemmour, a possible challenger to President Emmanuel Macron during next year's election, praised Orban before the conference.
 He told French news station CNews on Tuesday that Orban "defends the identity of his country and therefore that of Europe."

 Orban, along with the prime ministers of Poland, the Czech Republic and Slovenia, endorsed a joint declaration on Thursday saying immigration is not the solution to a falling birth rate in the EU.